 Whatever the mode (AM, SSB, FM, digital), demodulation starts by moving or translating the radio band of interest to low-frequency baseband.
 This translation, known as the front-end, is generally carried out by by "mixing" i.e. multiplying the radio signal by a locally generated carrier.
 The SDR does the front-end, converts the baseband result to digital samples, and delivers it to software.

 RTL-SDR is a homodyne or direct conversion receiver: it translates the radio signal to baseband in a single mixing.
 Analog receivers and high-quality SDRs are heterodyne or double conversion: they mix to some intermediate frequency (455kHz is a common choice for radio), them mix down to baseband.
 This allows for better filtering between mixes.
 Some radios even do triple conversion.

 Some modes need the signal to be mixed by two versions of the same carrier, phased by 90º, in order to extract phase information.
 This is known as quadrature or I/Q demodulation, which is implemented by RTL-SDR.
 The I/Q demodulator is sort of a "universal receiver" and can serve as a front-end of almost any mode.
 (Likewise, an I/Q modulator is an "universal transmitter".)

 The SDR techniques are not restricted to SDR dongles.
-Many professional transceivers use them, generally at receiving side and more often seen in low-cost devices.
+Many low-cost HT transceivers use them, generally at receiver side.

 When we start the RTL-SDR receiver, we need to supply at least two parameters: carrier and sampling rate.
 For example, the command below asks for a 121MHz carrier and a sample rate of 1920k samples per second: